scalar-labs/helm-charts/docs/getting-started-scalardb.md

    ```
    * Note:
        * The Docker Network `minikube` was created by `minikube start --driver=docker` command that we ran in Step 2.
-       * You can see the Cassandra version (tag) that we can specify (supported by Scalar DB) in [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/scalardb-supported-databases.md).
+       * You can see the Scalar DB-supported Cassandra versions (tag) in [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/scalardb-supported-databases.md).
        * If you want to create a schema for Scalar DB by running Schema Loader from localhost, you need to expose the container's 9042 port as follows.
          ```console
          $ docker run --name cassandra-scalardb --network minikube -p 127.0.0.1:9042:9042 -d cassandra:3.11